djtcin/ember-training/README.md

 # ember-training
-A full ember training project
+A full ember training project.
+Each module has an available tag.